ojwb/survex/doc/walls.rst

 to migrate.

-We've mostly implemented this support based on Walls documentation, but unfortunately the documentation of the SRV format sometimes incomplete or incorrect, while the WPJ format seems to be largely undocumented.
+We've mostly implemented this support based on Walls documentation, but unfortunately the documentation of the SRV format is sometimes incomplete or incorrect, while the WPJ format seems to be largely undocumented.
 Sadly David is no longer around to ask, but we can at least test actual behaviour of ``Walls32.exe`` on example data.